DLibatique/CLAS102-F19/4-grading.md

 [Creative Project Prompts]({{ site.baseurl }}5-creative/)

 I will designate a number of possible projects for you to complete that will draw on your creativity.
-The tasks range from writing poetry to creating artwork, recording a podcast to recording a video, analyzing an object to making a pitch to creating a playlist.
+The tasks range from writing poetry to creating artwork, recording a podcast to recording a video, analyzing an object to making a pitch to a journal to creating a playlist.
 If you would like to complete a creative project that isn’t listed in the possibilities here, you are more than welcome to pitch your idea for a creative project to me via e-mail or in office hours.

+**You are allowed to submit only one (1) of each type of creative project.** That means that you can, for example, submit a poem, an artwork, a selfie and object analysis, and a Spotify playlist as your four creative projects if you are aiming for a semester grade of A. You cannot submit, for example, four poems or two poems and two artworks.

 All text-based creative projects should be submitted via the upload portal on the course website with the filename convention: [LAST NAME] - CREATIVE PROJECT - [TYPE OF PROJECT].
 For example,